 From time to time, we may sell outdoor advertising assets.
 The IRS may deem one or more sales of our outdoor advertising assets to be "prohibited transactions" (generally, sales or other dispositions of property that is held as inventory or primarily for sale to customers in the ordinary course of a trade or business).
 If the IRS takes the position that we have engaged in a "prohibited transaction," the gain we recognize from such sale would be subject to a 100% tax.
-We do not intend to hold outdoor advertising assets as inventory or for sale in the ordinary course of business; however, whether property is held as inventory or "primarily for sale to customers in the ordinary course of a trade or business; however, whether property is held as inventory or "primarily for sale to customers in the ordinary course of a trade or business" depends on the particular facts and circumstances and there is no assurance that our position will not be challenged by the IRS especially if we make frequent sales or sales of outdoor advertising assets in which we have short holding periods.
+We do not intend to hold outdoor advertising assets as inventory or for sale in the ordinary course of business; however, whether property is held as inventory or "primarily for sale to customers in the ordinary course of a trade or business" depends on the particular facts and circumstances and there is no assurance that our position will not be challenged by the IRS especially if we make frequent sales or sales of outdoor advertising assets in which we have short holding periods.